oraichain/orai/x/provider/spec/02_messages.md

 If one of the below conditions occurs, the message will not be accepted by the network:

 - Oracle Script name is empty or the name has been taken.
-- Oracle script source code is empty.
+- Oracle script smart contract address is empty.
 - AI Data Sources and Test Cases cannot be found.
 - Fees provided by the user is lower than the required fees of the Oracle Script.
 - The fee type is invalid.